A guide to your website SEO with Dazzly (USA)

 Don’t go over-board with the keywords, keep it natural, you’re already doing well if you’re doing this regularly anyway.
 Some people will try to write “we’re the best wood delivery service in Miami” several times, even within one paragraph.
 Modern search engine algorithms are advanced, they will detect this and essentially assign your content a lower score if there is a large, unnatural repetition of keywords – so keep it simple & keep it natural.

 1 Article per month is excellent.

-You want to ensure each article targets 1-2 major keywords – naturally by writing about recent plumbing jobs in Knoxville you would be raising your reputation/authority score for keywords contained in that article.
+You want to ensure each article targets 1-2 major keywords – naturally by writing about recent plumbing jobs in New Plymouth you would be raising your reputation/authority score for keywords contained in that article.
 This, again, is why we ask you to put the keywords — naturally — in the title and description.
-Since you’re targeting multiple keywords and there will be existing competition it would really pay dividends to kick-start your website’s content with 1-3 articles about services or products you want to attract enquiries for.
+Since you’re targeting multiple keywords and there will be existing competition it would really pay dividends to kick-start your website’s content with 1-3 articles about services or products you want to attract inquiries for.

 1 per quarter should be your standard.